Agungvpzz/Survival-Analysis/README.md

 ## 8. Conclusion

+### A. Exploratory Data Analysis
+- **Churn Rate**: Approximately 26.5% (1869) of our customers have churned.
+- **Statistical Associations**: All categorical features—except for Gender and PhoneService—show a statistically significant association with Churn.
+- **Tenure and Contract Type Insights**:
+   - The Month-to-month contract type exhibits the highest churn rate, particularly during the first month.
+Given that this plan is used by the majority of our customers, it underscores the company's vulnerability if it relies solely on short-term contracts without effective customer retention strategies.
+   - The Two-year contract is associated with a higher proportion of customers remaining active for over five years.
+However, the lower number of newer users on this contract might indicate either a shift in customer preference or the impact of targeted marketing strategies that encourage a move toward short-term contracts.

-### A. Survival Analysis
+### B. Survival Analysis
-The survival curve shows three key retention patterns: early churn, steady decline, and long-term loyalty.
-The 5% drop in the first month suggests many users treat the service as a trial.
-Consistent month-to-month decline indicates predictable churn rather than sudden spikes.
-However, strong retention beyond five years (65% survival) highlights a loyal user base.
-These insights emphasize the need for early engagement strategies to reduce initial churn while sustaining long-term customer relationships.
+- The survival curve shows three key retention patterns: early churn, steady decline, and long-term loyalty.
+   - The 5% drop in the first month suggests many users treat the service as a trial.
+   - Consistent month-to-month decline indicates predictable churn rather than sudden spikes.
+   - However, strong retention beyond five years (65% survival) highlights a loyal user base.
+   - These insights emphasize the need for early engagement strategies to reduce initial churn while sustaining long-term customer relationships.
+- The survival curve across different conditions show:
+   -

-### B. Hazard Predictive Modelin
+### C. Hazard Predictive Modelin
 The model demonstrates strong and consistent performance over most of the time range, with only slight degradation in later time periods.
 This is a good sign in survival modeling, especially for applications like churn prediction, patient risk modeling, or customer lifetime value analysis.